 If someone else is legally responsible for the accident that caused your amputation, you are entitled to financial compensation.
 An amputation lawyer will discuss your case with you to determine who is responsible and calculate your current and future damages.
 Your attorney will represent your interests in settlement negotiations with the liable person’s insurance company and advise you on whether a settlement offer is fair.
 If necessary, your legal advocate will argue for you in court to obtain just compensation for your injury.

-At Rizio Law Firm of Riverside and Orange County, Calif., we have a proven track record of ably representing our clients in personal injury matters, including amputation.
+At Rizio Lipinsky of California, we have a proven track record of ably representing our clients in personal injury matters, including amputation.
 We understand that you need to concentrate all your energy on recovering from this catastrophic injury, so we focus on protecting your economic interests by getting you the compensation you deserve.
 Getting started is as easy as completing the contact form on our website or calling 888-292-8888 to schedule a free consultation.